CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_user_group.html.markdown

 ## Argument Reference
 The following arguments are supported:
+* `access_activation_time`:(string) AccessActivationTime indicates the activation time for the guest user's access to the Account.
+Before this time, if guest user tries to login to the account, access the account will be denied.
+* `access_expiry_time`:(string) AccessExpiryTime indicates the expiration time for the guest user's access to the Account.
+Its value can only be  assigned a date that falls within the range determined by the maximum expiration time configured for the  API entries.
+The AccessExpiry date can be edited to be earlier or later.
+* `access_link`:(string)(ReadOnly) AccessLink using which the guest user uses to log in to Intersight.
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.
 * `ancestors`:(Array)(ReadOnly) An array of relationships to moBaseMo resources.
 This complex property has following sub-properties: